Mirror Neutron Stars: Introduction

-We examine for the first time one of the simplest but most spectacular predictions: if mirror matter is part of dark matter, then the cosmos should be filled with \emph{mirror neutron stars}, invisible degenerate stellar objects made \emph{entirely} of mirror nucleons, analogous to SM neutron stars.
-These objects are a generic prediction of non-minimal dark matter theories endowed with a confining force similar to SM quantum chromodynamics (QCD), but have never been studied before in realistic detail.\footnote{Previous investigations studied other kinds of exotic compact objects~\cite{Cardoso:2019rvt}, used SM neutron stars as probes of dark sectors (e.g.~\cite{Ellis:2018bkr}), or considered neutron-star-like objects that were either exact SM copies~\cite{Beradze:2019yyp} or less realistic explorations of simplified dark QCD~\cite{Maedan:2019mgz}.
-Our work is the first realistic study of mirror neutron star properties and gravitational wave observables for a motivated mirror matter model that differs from the SM, see Supplemental Material Section A for a more detailed discussion.}
+We examine for the first time one of the simplest, most spectacular predictions of the Twin Higgs: if dark matter contains mirror matter, then the cosmos should be filled with \emph{mirror neutron stars}, invisible degenerate stellar objects made \emph{entirely} of mirror nucleons, analogous to SM neutron stars.
+These objects are a generic prediction of non-minimal dark matter theories with a confining force similar to SM quantum chromodynamics (QCD), but have never been studied before in realistic detail.
+Previous investigations studied other kinds of exotic compact objects~\cite{Cardoso:2019rvt}; used SM neutron stars as probes of dark sectors (e.g.~\cite{Ellis:2018bkr}); or considered neutron-star-like objects that were composed of exact copies of SM nuclear matter~\cite{Beradze:2019yyp}, fundamental dark fermions with simple interactions~\cite{Narain:2006kx, Kouvaris:2015rea, Gresham:2018rqo}, or highly simplified general dark nuclear matter~\cite{Maedan:2019mgz}.
+Ours is the first realistic study of mirror neutron star properties arising from a dark QCD sector that is different from the SM.
+This allows us to predict their mass-radius relationship, Love Numbers and moments of inertia in detail, explicitly demonstrating for the first time that gravitational wave detectors can discover these objects using standard analysis techniques, probe their dark sectors and uncover their connection to the Hierarchy Problem.